OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Introduction

 \section{Introduction}

-Foundation models experience slow development cycles due to resource-intensive training requirements, while domain-specific models continuously improve during interim periods~\cite{fang2024alphaedit}.
+Foundation models experience slow development cycles due to resource-intensive training requirements, while domain-specific models continuously improve during interim periods~\citep{fang2024alphaedit}.
 Various developers release their fine-tuned models on open-source communities such as Hugging Face.
-Model merging~\cite{yadav2024matters} aims to combine multiple expert models into a unified model with multiple capabilities.
+Model merging~\citep{yadav2024matters} aims to combine multiple expert models into a unified model with multiple capabilities.
 This approach reduces storage and serving costs through model reuse, while supporting decentralized development by enabling independent contributors to build models that can later be merged.
-Despite its potential, previous studies~\cite{akiba2025evolutionary,ilharcoediting,yang2024model} have primarily focused on merging visual classification models across multiple datasets to extract representations, or merging Large Language Models (LLMs) specifically for code and math tasks.
+Despite its potential, previous studies~\citep{akiba2025evolutionary,ilharcoediting,yang2024model} have primarily focused on merging visual classification models across multiple datasets to extract representations, or merging Large Language Models (LLMs) specifically for code and math tasks.

-Multimodal Large Language Models (MLLMs), which extend LLMs with broader capabilities through large-scale multimodal training, have gained traction.
-Model merging offers a cost-effective way to

-combine fine-tuned MLLMs with task-specific skills into a unified model (see \cref{fig:setting}).
-However, there lacks a benchmark for model merging research that clearly divides the tasks for MLLM training and evaluation.
-Specifically, AdaMMS~\cite{du2025adamms} proposes an unsupervised hyper-parameter selection method, but can only merge two MLLMs at a time.
-For example, merging LLaVA-OneVision-Qwen~\cite{li2025llavaonevision} into Qwen2-VL~\cite{wang2024qwen2} on the Qwen2 architecture.
-UQ-Merge~\cite{qu2024textttuqmerge} treats each fine-tuning dataset in LLaVA-v1.5~\cite{liu2024improved} as a separate task without categorization of MLLM capabilities, fine-tuning the base model for each dataset and using LLaVA-v1.5 as the mixture training baseline.
+Recently, Multimodal Large Language Models (MLLMs) that extend LLMs with broader capabilities through large-scale multimodal training have gained traction.
+Model merging offers a cost-effective way to combine fine-tuned MLLMs with task-specific skills into a unified model (see \cref{fig:setting}).
+However, no benchmark exists for model merging research that clearly divides the tasks of MLLM training and evaluation.
+Specifically, AdaMMS~\citep{du2025adamms} proposes an unsupervised hyper-parameter selection method, but can only merge two MLLMs at a time.
+For example, merging LLaVA-OneVision-Qwen~\citep{li2025llavaonevision} into Qwen2-VL~\citep{wang2024qwen2} on the Qwen2 architecture.
+UQ-Merge~\citep{qu2024textttuqmerge} treats each fine-tuning dataset in LLaVA-v1.5~\citep{liu2024improved} as a separate task without categorization of MLLM capabilities, fine-tuning the base model for each dataset, and using LLaVA-v1.5 as the mixture training baseline.